 The generators would be used to provide a back-up supply, kicking into action only when needed during times of peak demand.

-We estimate that the total time the generators would be used is the equivalent of up to eight days a year across the three sites.
+We estimate that the total time the generators would be used is the equivalent of up to eight day a year across all three sites.

-This means the carbon footprint is low as they are only generating power to support the network at peak times, when needed.
+This means the carbon footprint is low as they’re only generating power to support the network at peak times, when needed.

-As a regulated business, the cost of maintaining and enhancing the performance of our network is passed back to our customers through their power bill.
+As a regulated business, the cost of maintaining and enhancing the performance of our network is passed back to our customers through your retailer on your power bill.
 This means we need a solution that is cost-effective.

 To help give you an idea of how your bill may be impacted, we’ve estimated the increase in distribution charges that will take affect from March 2023.